leemunroe/responsive-html-email-template/readme.md

-# Really Simple Responsive HTML Email Template
+# Really Simple Free Responsive HTML Email Template

 Sometimes all you want is a really simple responsive HTML email template.
 Here it is.